 Table of Contents

-Both BigCommerce and Shopify are web-hosted.
+Both BigCommerce and Shopify are both fully hosted on the cloud.

 Hardware & Software Requirements